 The Board elects the Chair, Vice Chair, and Committees at the first Board Meeting after the Annual General Meeting.

-Alberta Canola’s Annual General Meeting (AGM) is held during the annual FarmTech Conference each January in Edmonton.
-Registration to the FarmTech Conference is not required to attend the AGM, and there is no charge to attend the AGM.
+Alberta Canola’s Annual General Meeting (AGM) is held each January in conjunction with the Alberta Canola Conference.
+Registration to the Conference is not required to attend the AGM, and there is no charge to attend the AGM (which is also available online).
 For details on the AGM visit albertacanola.com/AGM.

 Resolutions to be presented at Alberta Canola’s AGM must be received no less than 10 business days prior to the AGM to allow for background to be collected and resolutions to be prepared for presentation at the meeting.